laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 "But we didn’t!"
 Gwyneth said.

-Felicity cocked her head quizzingly.
+Felicity cocked her head, confused.
 "I did, too.
 I told you, Paige."

 "You weren’t even looking for it!
 I’ve never seen you so distracted during a mission.
 And what do you mean you told me?
 The only thing you showed me was-" Paige stopped walking.
 "Wait.
 Felicity- are you talking about the charm necklace?"
 The others stopped walking, too.